DNS Measurement, Troubleshooting and Security Auditing Toolset

 # dnseval

-dnseval is a bulk ping utility that sends an arbitrary DNS query to a give list
+`dnseval` is a bulk ping utility that sends arbitrary DNS queries to a specified

-You can use `dnseval` to compare response times using different transport
+You can use `dnseval` to evaluate response times across different transport

 ```shell